 - Accentuate the Negative: The band didn't sugarcoat how fed up they were with the state of their society.

 - The Band Minus the Face: The rest of the band released a few more songs after Johnny Rotten left.

 - Became Their Own Antithesis: Subverted somewhat with Johnny Rotten.
-While he doesn't view his time in the Sex Pistols as Creator Backlash, he was an artsy kid big into groups like Can and Van Der Graaf Generator who was discovered wearing a shirt that said "I Hate Pink Floyd".
+While he doesn't view his time in the Sex Pistols as Creator Backlash, he was an artsy kid big into groups like Can, Van Der Graaf Generator and Captain Beefheart who was discovered wearing a shirt that said "I Hate Pink Floyd".
 Johnny didn't hate Pink Floyd, he simply wanted to be The Gadfly.
 His eclectic musical tastes which threatened to make him persona non grata in the Punk scene became more pronounced when he formed Public Image Ltd..

 - Becoming the Mask: Sid Vicious.
 When the band started, he was described as like a schoolgirl.
 Things went downhill from there.

 - In the song "Bodies"."Fuck this and fuck that, fuck it all and fuck the fucking brat!"

 - And of course, the notorious Bill Grundy interview.